Code2Riches/MongoIntro/Notes.md

 	- Behind the scenes, every date object is just a UNIX Timestamp
 	- A UNIX Timestamp is calculated by the amount of milliseconds that have occurred after January 01, 1970
 	- For every date after the current date will be a larger/greater UNIX timestamp and every date before the current date will be a smaller/lower UNIX timestamp

+    # MongoDB Notes - Day 3

+## Updating Documents
+- The two primary methods for updating documents in the database is .updateMany() for multiple document updates and .updateOne() for a single document update
+- The .update methods take two object arguments, the query object and the update object
+	- The query object is the first argument and is where you write the query for the documents you want to find and update
+	- The update object is the second argument and defines the operations you want mongo to execute to update the found document/documents.
+The update object has several update operators.
+- Field Update Operators
+	- $set
+		- $set will overwrite the specified field with the new value given.
+The value for $set will be an object, the keys will be the fields on the document you want to update and the values will be the new values for those fields.
+E.G. To set the field firstName, the update object would be:
+			- {
+				$set: {
+					firstName: "James"
+				}
+			}
+		- _Note_: $set will set the value for a field regardless of whether or not the field existed on the object before the update.
+I.E. we can use $set to update either an existing field or make a new field on the document.
+- Array Update Operators
+	- $push/$pull
+		- $push and $pull work similarly to how the JS .push() and .pop()(like .pop but for an item in any position in the array) methods work where you can push a new value onto an array of values or you can remove a value from the array.
+E.G. To push a new movie onto the favoriteMovies array you would do:
+			- {
+				$push: {
+					favoriteMovies: "Alien"
+				}
+			}
+		- _Note_: $pull has the same syntax as $push
+	- $addToSet
+		- $addToSet works like $push except it will NOT push a duplicate value into the array
+	- $each
+		- For pushing in an array of items into an array, we use $each to loop through the given array of values and push each one in turn
+			- {
+				$addToSet: {
+					favoriteMovies: {
+						$each: ["Sunshine", "Fight Club"]
+					}
+				}
+			}
+## Deleting Documents
+- The two primary methods for deleting objects are .deleteOne() and .deleteMany()
+	- These two methods only take a single argument which will be the query object.
+Once executed, the delete methods will find any documents matching the query and delete them.

+- _Note_: All methods that specifically match a single document such as updateOne and deleteOne will match the first document found and run the operation.
+If there are multiple matching documents and a sort criteria is not defined, mongo will find the first one at "random"